Reviews You Can Rely On

 Road Feel

-It's not perfect, but we found it to be the best among our tested trainers.
-It's close enough to make you forget you're on a trainer for a bit.
+It's not perfect, but we found it among the best in our tested trainers, although the 3M is slightly better.
+It's close enough to make you forget you're on a trainer.
 Another cool bit of finessing from Tacx comes through redesigning their motor and its magnets.
 It's slightly quieter than the previous version, the Neo 2.
-The new design reduces movement from vibrations and air displacement, making it a little smoother.
-In addition to reducing general vibration, the new, more powerful motor shakes and vibrates more intensely when you're going over rough terrain like boards, cobble, and gravel in simulators like Zwift and Tacx.
+The new design reduces movement from vibrations and air displacement, making it smoother.
+In addition to reducing general vibration, the powerful motor shakes and vibrates more intensely when going over rough terrain like boards, cobble, and gravel in simulators like Zwift and Tacx.
 And, of course, there's no change to the simulated descent.
 Just like in the real world, you can coast down a hill and don't need to pedal to keep your wheels spinning.
 Remember that this feature won't work if you're not plugged in.
 With all these sweet attributes, it's tough to have eyes for any other trainer.

 Design

-Its weight isn't ideal, but that's unavoidable in the high-performance bike trainer world for now.
+Its weight isn't ideal, but that's unavoidable in the high-performance bike trainer world.
 The flywheel's inertia determines so much of that machine's performance, and weight is how you get there.
-The result is that it's the most natural-feeling trainer on the market, in our judgment.
+The result is that it's the second most natural-feeling trainer on the market, in our judgment.

 In this third iteration, the overall design remains primarily unchanged but has a few updates.
 Most notably, it has a new motor, which is more powerful to improve ride feel during sprints and climbs.
 It improves the smoothing in ERG and allows for greater resistance at lower speeds.
 This is a welcome change, as the earlier Neo 2 had a bit of weakness in those areas.
 In side-by-side testing, we were definitely able to feel the difference.
 It's not dramatic, but discerning riders appreciate the improvement.
 Almost all trainers struggle with ERG and big, sudden changes in power requirements or output.
 This is a step in the right direction.

-tacx neo 2t smart bike trainer review - one of the coolest things about the neo 2t is its ability to...
+tacx neo 2t smart - one of the coolest things about the neo 2t is its ability to...

 One of the coolest things about the Neo 2T is its ability to freewheel down a descent.
 It makes rollers and big climbs all the more real.